-H. INFORMAL MEETING WITH THE BOARD

-If the Complaints Panel recommends that the Board should meet with the member as a preliminary step in possible future proceedings which may lead to a formal complaints hearing, and the Board accepts the recommendation, Management arranges a mutually acceptable date for the meeting with the respondent.
-When the meeting is arranged, the agenda is as follows:

-1. President introduces Board members.

-2. Management reviews the complaint and correspondence leading to the meeting.

-3. President asks respondent for any additional information regarding the complaint which may not have been covered by Management.

-4. Board members ask for such additional infom1ation as they feel is needed for them to come to a fair decision on future action.

-5. President summarizes the discussion indicating possible courses of action that may be taken and the respondent will be informed of the Board’s decision.

-I. FORMAL HEARING HELD WITH COMPLAINANT AND RESPONDENT PRESENT
+H. FORMAL HEARING

-In the event the Board of Directors resolves to hold a formal hearing, such hearing will be held with the complainant and respondent present.
-The Corporation may have its legal counsel present and the respondent may have such person present in a representative capacity as the respondent deems necessary.
+If the Board of Directors resolves to hold a formal hearing with the Respondent and any Complainants, the Corporation may have its legal counsel present, and the Respondent may have a person to assist them, or may have legal counsel, present at the hearing.

 1. Notification

-The Manager notifies all parties, i.e., the complainant and respondent, of the hearing.
-The letter of notification is sent by certified mail- return receipt requested.
-This letter should include certain items such as the date and place of the meeting; the right to have witnesses and representation; possibly the agenda; a quote of the regulation and/or bylaw violated; a detailed summary of the complaint; and the possible ramifications resulting: m the hearing.
-A requirement is that Section 4b of Article III (Termination of Membership) of the GHI bylaws is included.
+Management will notify all parties, i.e., and Complainants and the Respondent, of the hearing.
+The letter of notification may be hand-delivered, sent by a recognized overnight courier service with confirmation of delivery or sent by certified mail- return receipt requested.
+This notification shall include the time, date and place of the hearing; notice of the right of the Respondent to present evidence and witnesses; notice of the right of the Respondent to have someone present to assist or to have legal counsel present at the hearing; the text of the regulation, bylaw or other provision that is alleged to have been violated; a summary of the complaint; and a summary of the possible actions that might be taken by the Corporation after the hearing, including possible legal action and notice of the Corporation’s power to terminate Membership for violations, under the Mutual Ownership Contract and under Article III, Section 4b of the Corporation’s Bylaws..
+The notice also shall state that the Board may proceed with the hearing and may make a decision on the matter if the Respondent is not present at the hearing.
+If the Respondent notifies Management in writing that he/she wishes to attend the hearing, but, for good and sufficient reasons, cannot attend at the scheduled time or date of the hearing, the Board may reschedule the hearing and shall notify all parties of the rescheduled date and time.

 2. Hearing Procedures

-Ordinarily, when the hearing is held, the witnesses for the complainant and the respondent wait outside the hearing room for their turns to speak.
-The President of the Board acts as Chair for the hearing.
-Present during the entire hearing are the Board of Directors, the Audit Committee members, the GHI Manager, the Corporation’s recording secretary, the complainant, and the respondent with representative or counsel.
+The hearing shall be held in executive session.
+At any hearing, the Board may require any witnesses for the Complainants and the Respondent to wait outside the hearing room until they are called to speak.
+The President of the Board will act as Chair for the hearing.
+The hearing must be attended by a quorum of the Corporation’s the Board of Directors, representatives of the Management and the Corporation’s recording secretary, and may be attended by Audit Committee members, by any Complainants and by the Respondent, who may have an assistant or legal counsel present.
 The Corporation may have its legal counsel present.
-Witnesses are called in individually at appropriate times.
-All present are asked to keep information presented at the hearing in confidence.
-During the formal meeting, a transcript of the proceedings is made.
-A copy of the transcript is made available to the respondent if he or she decides to appeal the decision to the membership.
+Witnesses may be called in individually at appropriate times.
+If proper notice of the hearing has been given to the Respondent, the Board may proceed with the hearing, and may make a decision on the matter, whether or not the Respondent is in attendance.
+During the formal meeting, a transcript of the proceedings will be made.
+A copy of the transcript will be made available to the Respondent if he or she decides to appeal the decision to the membership.

 3. Hearing Agenda

 a.
-President introduces Board members and others present.
+The President will introduce Board members and others present.

 b.
-President gives purpose of meeting and stresses seriousness of proceedings and cautions those present to keep in confidence all information which may be presented.
+The President will explain the purpose of the hearing, will explain the seriousness of the matter, and will caution those present to keep all matters discussed at the hearing confidential.

 c.
-President indicates the final decision of the Board may be appealed at a membership meeting.
+The President will explain that the decision made by the Board after the hearing may be appealed to the Corporation’s membership at a membership meeting.